 Related post: We went to the Tulip Festival!
 Check out our experience in Orange City in this post.

-Matchstick Marvels – This museum in Gladbrooke looks like one my kids would love.
-In the summer 2018, they will unveil a matchstick replica of the 1970 Dodge Charger from the “Fast & Furious” movies that’s more than 11 feet long.
+This museum in Gladbrooke looks like one my kids would love.
+In the summer 2018, they unveiled a matchstick replica of the 1970 Dodge Charger from the “Fast & Furious” movies that’s more than 11 feet long.

 And while I’m on the topic of ice cream, there’s an old-fashioned soda fountain in Grinnell I want to check out: Candyland Station.
 Their specialty is made of vanilla ice cream, marshmallow, chocolate toppings and Spanish peanuts.